munimanjunath/mock-http-server-scenario-based/README.md

-#  Mock HTTP Server with Multip Scenarios Support
+#  Mock HTTP Server with Multiple Scenarios Support

-A comprehensive, production-ready mock server supporting both SQLite and MongoDB databases with advanced file handling, cross-platform compatibility, and comprehensive logging.
+A comprehensive, ready to use mock http server supporting both SQLite and MongoDB databases with advanced file handling, cross-platform compatibility, and comprehensive logging.

 ## ??
 Features